swordysrepo/stockNotifications/README.md

   - discord notifications
   - packaging this as one
+  - adding percentage change of current hour
+  - adding percentage change of the day

   - documentation for custom options inside cmd (instead of editting project files)